Contempfleury

 1982 – The Laura Ashley Book Of Home Decorating is published.

 1985 – Laura Ashley tragically dies after falling down the stairs.
-The same year Laura Ashley holdings go public and stores open in Tokyo and Japan.
+Laura Ashley Holdings went public the same year, and stores opened in Tokyo and Japan.

 1991 – James Maxmim became the CEO of Laura Ashley.

-1993 – Bernard Ashley retires as Chairman and became honorary life president.
+1993 – Bernard Ashley retired as Chairman and became honorary life president.

 1999 – The last factory closes in Wales.